SirMaverick34/M34-DLM/README.md

   - Placeholder images still may be in use for items in both Content Sets and Resources Tab.

 ## Change Log
+#### Version 0.8.2-b
+  - Adjustments to Guides to make it easier on the eyes.
+  - Added parsing for NL2 buttons when giving instructions for NL2.
+  - Fixed issue with hidden notification bar obstucting click events.

 #### Version 0.8.1-b
   - Visual Tweaks to make it easier to read titles.
   - Added support for image rendering in Guides